MikeHibbert/arweave-python-client/README.md

             uploader.pct_complete, uploader.uploaded_chunks, uploader.total_chunks
         ))
 ```
-NOTE: When uploading you only need to supply a file handle instead of reading in the data all at once.
+NOTE: When uploading you only need to supply a file handle with buffering=0 instead of reading in the data all at once.
 The data will be read progressively in small chunks

 To check the status of a transaction after sending:
 ```buildoutcfg